-Maria started her career as a researcher in SciLifeLab, a world-leading Swedish national centre for large-scale research.
-Here, she developed and implemented pipelines for interpreting and analysing data stemming from high-throughput experiments.
-She implemented a web server called Elude – a bioinformatics software used for retention time prediction for mass-spectrometry data and developed specialised bioinformatics software using machine learning techniques.
+She started her career as a researcher in SciLifeLab, a world-leading Swedish national center for large-scale research.
+There, she developed and implemented pipelines for interpreting and analyzing data stemming from high-throughput experiments.
+Also, she implemented a web server called Elude – a bioinformatics software used for retention time prediction for mass-spectrometry data and developed specialized bioinformatics software using machine learning techniques.

 Maria earned a Ph.D. in Biomedicine from the Universitat Pompeu Fabra in 2016 and conducted postdoctoral research at the Centre for Genomic Regulation on designing and deploying tools and methods that will facilitate the analysis of Big Biomedical Data.
 During her academic career, she published numerous articles in leading scientific journals and presented her work at international conferences.
 In 2014, Maria, alongside friends and colleagues, created the Innovation Forum, where spent nearly a decade in senior leadership positions working with leading institutions globally.
 Today, the Forum has over 50,000 members.
 She remains passionate about educating people globally on subjects spanning across scientific and business dimensions.

 A passionate entrepreneur, Maria has founded two companies: Innovation Forum Barcelona and Lifebit.
 Co-founding Lifebit in 2017, Maria had a clear vision to solve the most significant bottleneck within the precision medicine industry, accessing and analyzing siloed biomedical data effectively without compromising data security.